tytydraco/yessleep/out/A_Spirit_Called_The_Apothecary_Wants_Me_to_Serve_Them_and_I_Am_So_Down.md

 I started to work for the Apothecary because of the promise that he made me.

 “If you will work for me, take an oath of service to what is, and take my task upon you.

-“In return, you will receive that which you need and want in the present moment continually, supposing that it will be for your long-term wellbeing according to the Flame of Wisdom.
+"You will receive that which you need and want in the present moment continually, supposing that it will be for your long-term wellbeing according to the Flame of Wisdom.

 “This is not forever, nor is it binding; You will serve me as long as you will it and you will be allowed to separate yourself from me when you wish it.